GNU coding standards: Code formatting

 The consistent treatment of blocks as statements (for the purpose of indentation) is a very distinctive feature of the GNU C code formatting style; as is the mandatory space before parentheses.
 All code formatted in the GNU style has the property that each closing brace, bracket or parenthesis appears to the right of its corresponding opening delimiter, or in the same column.

-As a general principle, GNU Emacs can be considered a reliable authority on the GNU code formatting style.
-As such, it is desirable that any piece of code that looks ugly when indented by Emacs is changed into a more Emacs-friendly form—for example, by inserting additional parentheses.
+Being tightly integrated with the GNU system, GNU Emacs provides automatic formatting of C code to match the GNU coding standards.
+Rather than manually modifying code formatting in a way that strays from the GNU coding standards, the formatted layout of the code can be tweaked by writing it in a more Emacs-friendly form—for example, by inserting additional parentheses.

 Splitting long lines

 "When you split an expression into multiple lines, split it before an operator, not after one."